swansonk14/typed-argument-parser/README.md

   -h, --help  show this help message and exit
 ```

-### Flexibility of `add_arguments`
+### Flexibility of `configure`
+To specify behavior beyond what can be specified using arguments as class variables, override the `configure` method.

-Python's argparse provides a number of advanced argument parsing features with the `add_argument` method.
+`configure` provides access to advanced argument parsing features such as `add_argument` and `add_subparser`.
 Since Tap is a wrapper around argparse, Tap provides all of the same functionality.
+We detail these two functions below.

+#### Adding special argument behavior
-To make use of this functionality, first define arguments as class variables as usual, then override Tap's `add_arguments` and use `self.add_argument` just as you would use argparse's `add_argument`.
+In the `configure` method, call `self.add_argument` just as you would use argparse's `add_argument`.
+For example,

 ```python
 from tap import Tap